 - Certain non-circulating items from Bentley Library such as bound periodicals and reference material

 - A digital copy of an entire book or portions(s) exceeding 10% of total work

 - Illegally digitized DVDs, CDs and other media

 - Reserve items will be processed within 48 hours of request, except in cases when copyright concerns require further evaluation of the requested material

 - Each request will undergo an evaluation for copyright compliance

-- Electronic Reserve requests will be vetted, scanned, digitized into PDF format, and posted onto the requester’s Blackboard site within the “Course Documents” section of Blackboard or where specified by the faculty member.
+- Electronic Reserve requests will be vetted, scanned, digitized into PDF format, and posted onto the requester’s Brightspace site within the “Resources” section of Brightspace or where specified by the faculty member.
 All scanned readings will include a copyright disclaimer

 - Posted readings will be issued start and end dates to enable student access only for the duration of the course